Giving snake a chance.

 # All done, sort of.

 As always, finishing a program is a mixed feeling for me.
 Ultimately, the game works well and I loved watching the snake grow and move around.
 The play mechanics are pretty solid once you get used to the controls.
-I decided to use the more modern AWSD layout, but the user can adjust line 60 whatever whatever layout they prefer.
+I decided to use the more modern AWSD layout, but the user can adjust line 60 to whatever layout they prefer.

 That said, I still feel the game could be more interesting.
 I contemplated adding food as it ran, but worried that would cause the game to stutter.
-Either that, or I could add in FAST in while printing food to speed that up.
+I could add in FAST while printing food to speed that up.
 But if I do that, I would need to add some sort of pause before you start.
 As stated earlier, I discarded that idea for now.

 Snake!
 Done Screenshot, 2022 by Steven ReidSnake!
 Done Screenshot, 2022 by Steven Reid